Developing for .NET 6 or Higher

 dotnet new SynNETApp -n TestApp

-4. Once you’ve created projects and a solution, you can add DBL code, resources, and other items to the projects, and you can set project properties.
+4. Once you have created projects and a solution, you can add DBL code, resources, and other items to the projects, and you can set project properties.
 It’s generally best to do this in Visual Studio (see step 3 and step 4 in Basic development steps in Visual Studio above), but you can use .NET CLI commands, modify project files, etc.

 6. For the final, deployable build, use the “dotnet publish” command.
 See step 6 in Basic development steps in Visual Studio above.